 If you’re overwhelmed, chances are, you’ll dread doing the work.
 To chase away negative vibes, get pumped up and excited even though fake.
 Be positive because the more you do, the more you’ll believe and finish it.

 If a project stuns you, divide it into shorter phases.
-This practice won’t only make it more manageable but will likewise help you in its planning and execution.
+This practice won’t only make it more manageable but will likewise help your workload planning and execution.

 Set an Alarm